ibm-mas/cli/docs/commands/install.md

 - `--no-wait-for-pvcs` If you are using using storage classes that utilize 'WaitForFirstConsumer' binding mode use this flag
 - `--no-confirm`       Launch the install without prompting for confirmation
 - `--accept-license`   Accept MAS and Maximo IT (if applicable) licenses
-- `--skip-pre-check`   Skips the 'pre-install-check' task in the pipeline
+- `--skip-pre-check`   Skips the 'pre-install-check' task in the install pipeline
 - `-h, --help`         Show install help message

 Non-Interactive Install